-It’s now the season of sunshine, fun at the beach, holidays, parties, BBQs, and stone fruit!
+It’s now the season of sunshine, fun at the beach, holidays, parties, BBQs, and stone fruit (which has been turned in to an upside down cake)!

 Stone fruit is one of those foods that around my pubescent and just post pubescent (yep, I went there) stages I didn’t like, along with eating chicken off the bone and Parmesan cheese.
 Parmesan cheese!
 What was wrong with me!

-Thankfully my pallet/mind has readjusted and I now love all these things again plus a few extras.
+Thankfully my palate/mind has readjusted and I now love all these things again plus a few extras.

 Which brings me to my new favourite cake!